AshfaqMemon/jsf2.0-with-hcl-dx-95/README.md

 3. **My JSF 2.0 application is not working properly, facing many issues.**
 Ans.
 From my experience I recommend to use HCL DX 9.5 with at least CF206 or newer which contains most stable version of JSF bridge.
 Also, there are few fixes coming from IBM team, which will be incorporated in WAS 9.0.5.17.
 So, if you are on any fix pack less than 206, please consider for upgradation.

-4. Is there any migration guide available for migrating JSF 2.0 running on portal 8.0 to 9.5?
+4. **Is there any migration guide available for migrating JSF 2.0 running on portal 8.0 to 9.5?**
 Ans.
 No, there is no migration guide.
 If you are already using JSF 2.0 specification, then there are not much changes required.
-Some changes that I know is listed below -
+Some changes that I know is listed below:
-    - Compilation with new WAS libraries
+    1. Compilation with new WAS libraries
-    - Changes of Portlet classes listed in the [URL](https://opensource.hcltechsw.com/digital-experience/CF213/extend_dx/portlets_development/usage/jsf/)
+    2. Changes of Portlet classes listed in the [URL](https://opensource.hcltechsw.com/digital-experience/CF213/extend_dx/portlets_development/usage/jsf/)
-    - Updating libraries to be compatible and supported with Java 8
+    3. Updating libraries to be compatible and supported with Java 8
-    - Migrating to new View attribute parameter to **com.ibm.faces.portlet.VIEWID** from **com.ibm.faces.portlet.page.view**
+    4. Migrating to new View attribute parameter to **com.ibm.faces.portlet.VIEWID** from **com.ibm.faces.portlet.page.view**
-    - Theme update to utilize new modules available in portal 9.5
+    5. Theme update to utilize new modules available in portal 9.5

+5. **I am not getting clicked button ID in request parameter when doing Ajax submit, what to do?**
+Ans.
+If you are on WAS 9.0.5.16 or lower, please contact IBM Support to get the interim fix for [MYFACES-4606](https://issues.apache.org/jira/browse/MYFACES-4606).
+This will solve the issue or you can change your code to check request parameter with key **javax.faces.source** that will contain button of ID in case of Ajax and Action submit.